friedow/kirito/README.md

 # Kirito
-A Discord bot, which encourages players to join the voice channels.
+A Discord bot, which encourages players to join voice channels.

 ## Installation